msknapp/msknapp.github.io/docs/networking.md

----
-title:
-weight: 10
-description:
-summary:
-lastmod: 2025-08-13
-date: 2025-08-13
-tags: []
-categories: []
-series: []
-keywords: []
----
+# Networking

-# HTTP 1 vs. 2
+## HTTP 1 vs. 2

-## HTTP/1.0
+### HTTP/1.0

 - Connections lived as long as each request, they were never reused.
 - Compression was not possible.

-## HTTP/1.1
+### HTTP/1.1

 - Released in 1997.
 Plain text protocol.
 Supports multiple requests and responses from a single http connection.
 - Supported the keep-alive header so a connection could be reused.
   It assumes by default that an HTTP connection should remain open until told to close.
 - It is sequential and synchronous though, so if one response was slow, it was blocking all other requests.
   This is called Head of Line blocking.
 - Sometimes multiple TCP connections were created to avoid HoL blocking, but this used excessive resources.
 - The header file is always repeated, it is never compressed, and the messages are always plain-text.
   It only compresses the payload bodies.

-## HTTP/2
+### HTTP/2

 - Is much faster.
 Released in 2015
 - Supports multiple requests over one connection by multiplexing.
 - It uses a binary framing layer format.
 - Single connections are made, a connection has multiple streams, and each stream enables message transmission.
   A message is split into frames.
 - Frames get tagged with their stream, and interleaved over the wire.
 This enables multiple requests and responses to run concurrently without any blocking.
 - Uses HPack to compress headers.
 HPack uses huffman encoding.
 - GRPC is only possible over HTTP/2

-# Domain Name Service (DNS)
+## Domain Name Service (DNS)

 - Translates domain names (URL host names), into IP addresses.
 - The /etc/hosts file can override DNS on the local machine.
 - Your internet service provider implements and is responsible for DNS
 - Requests go to a DNS resolver (aka recursor), which is a server hosted by your ISP that interacts with other DNS servers to find IP addresses.
-- Root server: knows what host can resolve any root domain.
+- **Root server:** knows what host can resolve any root domain.
-- TLD Server: top level domain server, knows what host can resolve sub-domains of its own root domain.
+- **TLD Server:** top level domain server, knows what host can resolve sub-domains of its own root domain.
-- Authoritative Name Server: Knows the definitive IP address for the domain.
+- **Authoritative Name Server:** Knows the definitive IP address for the domain.
 - Many servers cache the results of DNS queries for the “Time to Live” or TTL period.
+- AWS Route53 implements DNS.
+- Record Types:
+  - **A:** basic IP
+  - **CName:** like an alias.

-# Network Layers
+## Network Layers

-## Open System Interconnect (OSI) Model
+### Open System Interconnect (OSI) Model

 1. Physical Link: cables and tangible connections.
 Hubs, modems, repeaters.
 Responsible for transmitting 1s and 0s as signals.
 2. Data Link: MAC addresses and interface numbers in hardware.